When You're in the Hospital

 A small cut was made in the tissue between the eye and eyelid.
 This tissue is called the conjunctiva.
 One or more of the muscles of the eye was strengthened or weakened.
 This was done to position the eye properly and help it move correctly.
 The stitches used during the surgery will dissolve, but they may be scratchy at first.
 Most people leave the hospital a few hours after recovery.

 - The eye will be red and slightly swollen for a couple of days.
 It should open fully within 2 days after surgery.

 - The eye may be "scratchy" and sore when it moves.
-Acetaminophen (Tylenol) or a cool, damp washcloth placed gently over the eye can provide comfort.
+Taking acetaminophen (Tylenol) by mouth may help.
+A cool, damp washcloth placed gently over the eye can provide comfort.

 - You or your child may have some blood-tinged discharge from the eye.
 The health care provider will prescribe eye ointment or eye drops to use after the surgery to help the eye heal and prevent infection.

 - Your eyes or your child's eye may be sensitive to light.
 Try dimming the lights, closing curtains or shades, or wearing sunglasses.